About the Credo Quartet Fellowship

 Apply for the Quartet Fellowship

-The application deadline for the Quartet Fellowship is February 16.
+The application deadline for the Quartet Fellowship was February 16.

 The highly selective Quartet Fellowship is a tuition-free program, and includes a partial room and board scholarship.
 Each participant will contribute $875 towards room and board.
 (Actual cost of dormitory housing and meals is more than $2600 per student).